Compare · 6 min read

 | Best for | Interior designers, serious renovation planning | Homeowners experimenting with layouts, mobile users |

-Floor plan drawing and accuracy
+Measure your floor plan →Floor plan drawing and accuracy

 Both tools use a click-and-drag wall-drawing interface.
-HomeByMe gives you more precise dimension control — you can type exact measurements for walls and rooms, which matters if you are trying to match your actual home's layout.
+HomeByMe gives you more precise dimension control: you can type exact measurements for walls and rooms, which matters if you are trying to match your actual home's layout.
 Planner 5D is more casual: it is easy to sketch a rough layout, but precise dimension input is less central to the experience.

 For renovation planning where you need to know if a couch actually fits or if a wall can be removed, HomeByMe's precision is a real advantage.
 For experimenting with room layouts or visualizing general ideas, Planner 5D's faster interface works well.